GoogleChrome/developer.chrome.com/site/en/docs/handbook/extensions/index.md

 updated: 2021-02-02
 ---

+## Metadata {: #metadata }

+Extensions documents should follow the conventions outlined in the [Add a Doc][add-a-doc] and [Add a Blog Post][add-a-blog] guides.
+One notable exception to that guidance is that we do not use the `tags` and `author` YAML Front Matter properties in extensions docs.

 ## Line wrapping {: #line-wrapping }

 Extensions docs are wrapped at 100 characters.
 New content and updates to existing content must follow this convention save for the following exceptions:

-* The existing page is already wrapped at another offset.
+- The existing page is already wrapped at another offset.
-    * You may continue wrapping the document at the current offset.
+    - You may continue wrapping the document at the current offset.
-* Rewrapping would introduce significant noise to a code review.
+- Rewrapping would introduce significant noise to a code review.
-    * Limiting line wrapping normalization to the text blocks your PR touches.
+    - Limiting line wrapping normalization to the text blocks your PR touches.

 ## Header IDs {: #header-ids }